R.I.P SATAO 2

 R.I.P.
 SATAO 2 – a giant amongst elephants

-Another giant has fallen to poachers, and the remaining estimated 25-30 Tuskers survive in small pockets across East and Southern Africa, pursued by poachers and trophy hunters alike.
-You see it’s their tusks, 100 pounds each side to qualify as a ‘Tusker’, that is their crowning glory and their death sentence.
+Another giant has fallen to poachers, and the remaining estimated 50-100 Tuskers survive in small pockets across East and Southern Africa, pursued by poachers and trophy hunters alike.
+You see, it’s their tusks, 100 pounds on each side to qualify as a ‘Tusker’, that is their crowning glory and their death sentence.

-In the following tributes, you will hear from some of those who had the privilege of being near Satao 2 recently, who were touched by his massive, gentle presence and who feel saddened at his death.
-You will also find out more about Tsavo National Park in Kenya, and about what you can do to help.
+In the following tributes, you will hear from some of those who had the privilege of being near Satao 2 recently, touched by his massive, gentle presence and saddened at his death.
+You will also learn more about Tsavo National Park in Kenya and what you can do to help.

-Richard Moller, who runs Tsavo Trust, has called for a few of the Tsavo Tuskers to be granted Presidential Security Decree, as was the case with the famous tusker ‘Ahmed’ of Marsabit National Park in the early 1970s.
-Now there is a campaign worth supporting!
+Richard Moller, who runs Tsavo Trust, has called for a few Tsavo Tuskers to be granted Presidential Security Decree, as was the case with Marsabit National Park’s famous tusker ‘Ahmed’ in the early 1970s.
+Now, there is a campaign worth supporting!

-If like me you do feel emotional, angry or downright frustrated about the situation, consider finding out about Tsavo Trust and donating some of your hard-earned money.
+If you feel emotional, angry or downright frustrated about the situation, consider finding out about Tsavo Trust and donating some of your hard-earned money.
 Every little bit helps.

 Simon Espley